 What uses does Exact have other than for exam access arrangements?

-Exact has quite a wide range of applications in addition to assessment for exam access arrangements, e.g.
+Exact has quite a wide range of application in addition to assessment for exam access arrangements, e.g.

 - Although individual tests from Exact may be helpful in suggesting dyslexia, or may form part of a dyslexia assessment, this group of tests are not sufficient in themselves to make a diagnosis of dyslexia and are not designed for that purpose.
 Administrators who require a test that will screen for dyslexia should consider using LASS 11-15 (for the age range 11:0 – 15:11) or LADS/LADS Plus (for ages 16 and upwards).